-We are an early-stage commercial company with recently established capabilities for marketing, sales, market access and distribution, and expect to continue to invest significant financial and management resources to continue to build these capabilities and to further establish our global commercial infrastructure.
+We are a multi-product commercial company, and expect to continue to invest significant financial and management resources to continue to build our marketing, sales, market access and distribution capabilities and further establish our global commercial infrastructure.
 Even if we successfully scale our commercial capabilities, the market may not be receptive to our commercial products.

-We are an early-stage commercial company, having received our first product approval only three years ago, and have established our capabilities for marketing, sales, market access and distribution over the last several years.
+We are a young commercial company, having received our first product approval only three years ago, and have established our capabilities for marketing, sales, market access and distribution over the last several years.
 We currently expect to rely on third parties to launch and market certain of our product candidates in certain geographies, if approved.
-However, we intend to commercialize ONPATTRO, GIVLAARI and OXLUMO, as well as several of our late-stage product candidates if approved, including vutrisiran, on our own globally.
-Accordingly, we have developed internal marketing, sales, market access and distribution capabilities as part of our core product strategy initially in the U.S. and the EU, with expansion ongoing globally, which has, and will continue to, require significant financial and management resources.
+However, we intend to commercialize ONPATTRO, GIVLAARI and OXLUMO, as well as several of our late-stage product candidates if approved, including vutrisiran, on our own globally in major markets.
+Accordingly, we have developed internal marketing, sales, market access and distribution capabilities as part of our core product strategy initially in the U.S., Europe and Japan, with expansion ongoing globally, which has, and will continue to, require significant financial and management resources.
 For those products for which we will perform marketing, sales, market access and distribution functions ourselves, including ONPATTRO, GIVLAARI, OXLUMO and, if approved, vutrisiran, and for future products we successfully develop where we may retain certain product development and commercialization rights, we could face a number of additional risks, including: